aiman-al-masoud/deixiscript/docs/thesis/5-deixiscript.typ

 As we have said, we use the Lark parsing toolkit for Python to parse a concrete syntax similar to the one we have just described.
 Parsing is just the process of converting a linear (monodimensional) representation of language (i.e., written text, or even spoken sound) into a bidimensional, tree-like structure that clearly reflects the hierarchical relationship between the expression's constituents.

-Parsing however is just the first step of this process, after an initial (intermediate) "parse tree" is generated, this is in turn converted (transformed) into an abstract syntax tree, which is a more convenient and easier to work with representation of the latter, as it leaves out many of the unimportant details.
+Parsing, however, is just the first step of the process of obtaining an Abstract Syntax Tree (AST).
+After an initial (intermediate) "parse tree" is generated, this has to be converted (transformed) into an AST, which is a more convenient and easier to work with representation of the latter, as it leaves out many of the unimportant details.

 These "unimportant details" may specify whether the user took advantage of the "sugared" version of a construct or not; syntax sugar is a more appealing (terser, more expressive, easier to read) syntax that is usually implemented on top of a less appealing (more verbose, less expressive, harder to read) one.

-Another example of "unimportant detail" may be the presence or absence of parentheses in an expression, which outlive their usefulness as soon as the syntax tree has been built with the correct (user-intended) precendence of operators.
+Another example of "unimportant detail" may be the presence or absence of parentheses in an expression, which outlive their usefulness as soon as the syntax tree has been built with the correct (user-intended) precedence of operators.

 Lark provides some useful facilities to further transform the parse trees it generates into abstract syntax trees.
-The "Transformer" class it provides (completely unrelated to the "Transformer" neural network architecture in AI) performs a bottom up traversal of the parse tree, allowing us to define some further logic that converts the parse tree into a proper abstract syntax tree.
+The "Transformer" class it provides (completely unrelated to the "Transformer" neural network architecture in AI) performs a bottom-up traversal of the parse tree, allowing to define some further logic that converts the parse tree into a proper abstract syntax tree.

 == Example Programs

-We will discuss three short example programs that showcase some of Deixiscript's capabilities as well as some of its current weaknesses.
+We will now discuss three short example programs that showcase some of Deixiscript's capabilities, as well as some of its current weaknesses.
 We shall have more to say about those weaknesses and some proposed solutions in the next chapter, about the possible improvements to the language.

-For the sake of convenience, we will assume that the following two Definitions have already been loaded (or typed) into the interactive environment, and are available for use at all times:
+For the sake of convenience, we will assume that the following two Definitions have already been loaded (or typed) into the interactive environment, and are always available:

 ```
 x's y increments means: x's y = x's y + 1.0.